My 4-year-old daughter throws up like a champ.

 Part of me want to stop writing right here and rename the post “Bone Broth Heals Everything.”
 It’s absolutely the perfect choice, and all of the health benefits of homemade chicken stock align with what someone with an upset tummy (or cold or flu) needs.

 But I like to offer many options, too – what if you don’t have bone broth on hand?
 What if it’s all frozen and will take an hour to thaw in a pot of warm water, and you need something now?

 (That’s why I freeze homemade chicken broth in ice cube trays, by the way – throw one in a pot with some salt and thyme, maybe ginger, garlic, or red pepper to fight infection, and it’s thawed and ready to eat in less than 5 minutes.)

 When your tummy is feeling upset, sometimes you just don’t want to eat at all.
 There are a few natural remedies for stomach problems that our family has tried and others corroborate, including:

-- Tummy Plus from Trilight Health :: designed to support digestive function during times of colic, stomach ache, indigestion, heartburn or intestinal gas, Tummy Plus includes peppermint, catnip, fennel, marshmallow, Oregon grape root and ginger.
-It tastes good and is nice to have around for those times when kids say, “Mom, my tummy hurts!”
+- Designed to support digestive function during times of colic, stomach ache, indigestion, heartburn or intestinal gas, Tummy Plus includes peppermint, catnip, fennel, marshmallow, Oregon grape root, licorice root, and ginger in a base of Kosher Vegetable Glycerine and Reverse Osmosis Water.

 - LiquaLax for constipation